getalp/Flaubert/README.md

 - Evaluate the model on the French SemEval 2013 task 12 corpus
   → See the script [4.evaluate_model.sh](flue/wsd/nouns/4.evaluate_model.sh)

-Once the model is trained, you can disambiguate any text using the script [5.disambiguate.sh](flue/wsd/nouns/5.disambiguate.sh)
+Once the model is trained, you can disambiguate any text using the script [5.disambiguate.sh](flue/wsd/nouns/5.disambiguate.sh) -->

-## Citation
+# 4. Citation
-If you use FlauBERT or the FLUE Benchmark for your scientific publication, please refer to our [paper](https://arxiv.org/abs/1912.05372):
+If you use FlauBERT or the FLUE Benchmark for your scientific publication, or if you found the resources in this repository useful, please refer to our [paper](https://arxiv.org/abs/1912.05372):

 ```
 @misc{le2019flaubert,